drzoidberg/frontend-playground-react/README.md

-# frontend-playground
+# frontend-playground-react

-frontend-playground is a React project that serves as a wrapper around mostly unrelated components.
+frontend-playground-react is a React project that serves as a wrapper around mostly unrelated components.
 Usually centered in UI animation and effects